m-tassano/dvdnet/README.md

 # [DVDnet](https://hal.archives-ouvertes.fr/hal-02147604)
 A state-of-the-art, simple and fast network for Deep Video Denoising

+**NEW: a state-of-the-art algorithm for video denoising without motion compensation [FastDVDnet](https://github.com/m-tassano/fastdvdnet)**

 ## Overview

 This source code provides a PyTorch implementation of DVDnet image denoising, as in Tassano, Matias and Delon, Julie and Veit, Thomas.
 "DVDnet: A Fast Network for Deep Video Denoising", IEEE ICIP 2019, arXiv preprint arXiv:1906.11890 (2019).

 ## Video examples
  You can download several denoised sequences with our algorithm and other methods [here](https://www.dropbox.com/sh/gccey7wuxiqr104/AAC_v6kb3fMYxMHBc6wcqu17a?dl=0 "DVDnet denoised sequences")